We tested the Britax Marathon model G4.1, which first became available in Oct 2014 when it replaced the G4. The Marathon has since been retired.

 The Marathon earned a 9 of 10 for ease of installation using the LATCH system.
 The Marathon tied with the Roundabout with essentially the identical LATCH system, and the Chicco NextFit that sports what the manufacturer calls "SuperCinch".

-The Clek Foonf, Britax Boulevard ClickTight ARB, and the Britax Advocate ClickTight earned the high score with a perfect 10.
+The Clek Foonf, Britax Boulevard ClickTight ARB, and the Britax Advocate ClickTight impressively earned the highest score, coming in with a perfect 10.

 Installing this seat using LATCH is a simple procedure and easier than using the vehicle belt.
 The LATCH anchors are positioned fairly well for easy connection to the vehicle anchors, but the seat base is close to the anchors, so depending on your car you might need to jostle it around a bit to get them connected.
 The seat feels stable when installed using LATCH, especially in the forward facing position and we liked that it feels like it's part of the car once attached.
 Loosening the strap is a little more difficult, but it isn't as hard as some and won't leave you crying or asking for assistance from a helper.
 Luckily, if you are like most families, you won't need to loosen the seat very often because it will likely stay in your car and only move occasionally.